ymartin/traffic-light-simulation/README.md

 [![Build Status](https://travis-ci.org/ymartin/traffic-light-simulation.svg?branch=master)](https://travis-ci.org/ymartin/traffic-light-simulation)

 ## Requirements
-You are required to provide the code for an application that simulates a set of traffic lights at an intersection.
-The traffic lights are designated (N, S) and (E, W) like a compass.

-When switching from green to red, the yellow light must be displayed for 30 seconds prior to it switching to red.
-The lights will change automatically every 5 minutes.
+Simulate a set of traffic lights (N, S), (E, W) at an intersection.
+Prior to switching to the red light, yellow must be displayed for 30 seconds.
+Lights change every 5 minutes.

 ## Assumptions
 - Simulation runs in real-time and outputs at duration intervals